 - 1. Tape a piece of construction paper to the lab table so that it doesn't slip. - 2.
 Insert a pen into the robot's center hole and place the robot on the construction paper. - 3.
 Load the "01 Forward, Backward" pseudocode.
 Run it and allow the robot to trace out its path with the marker.
 Does the robot return exactly to its starting position? - 4.
 Repeat the trace five more times.
 Start in a different spot each time. - 5.
 Find the average distance the robot traveled in 1 second of motion.
-How much variation was there between trials? - 6.
+What is the range of distances traveled across the trials? - 6.
 Examine the traces.
 Are they identical?
 Speculate in your notes about what might cause any differences you observe.
 If you were building a more sophisticated robot, how might you correct for such differences?